ignaciodamiang/js-binary-converter/README.md

-Simple JavaScript converter.
+Simple JavaScript binary numbers converter.
 From decimal to binary and viceversa.
 Only it is needed to run the index.html to use it.